dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 ### Set title and add description

 A pull request usually resolves one issue or user story defined on [Youtrack](https://dasch.myjetbrains.com/youtrack/).
-Since we started to use the [release-please-action](https://github.com/marketplace/actions/release-please-action) it's very important to set the PR title in the correct way, especially becuase all commits added within the pull request are squashed.
-Otherwise PR's with bad titles won't be added to the automatically generated CHANGELOG.
+Since we started to use the [release-please-action](https://github.com/marketplace/actions/release-please-action) it's very important to set the PR title in the correct way, especially because all commits added within the pull request are squashed.
+Otherwise PR's with bad titles won't be added to the automatically generated CHANGELOG and release notes.
 Thus PR title has to follow the commit message convention mentioned [above](#git-commit-guidelines), with small modifications.

 #### PR Title Format